Back to blog

 ·8 min read·BitAtlas

-Rate Limiting and Quota Management for Multi-Tenant MCP Servers
+Rate Limiting and Quotas for Multi-Tenant MCP Servers

-Essential strategies for protecting MCP server resources and ensuring fair usage across multiple AI agent clients
+Essential strategies for protecting shared MCP infrastructure from resource exhaustion and ensuring fair resource allocation across tenants.

 Why Rate Limiting Matters for MCP Servers